rmassidda/ir-2019/11_document_ranking.md

 The idea of relevance feedback is to involve the user in the information retrieval process so as to improve the final result set.
 This idea was faulty when first created in the 60s, but it's now getting interest because of the conversational queries where the user gives constant feedback.

-The basic procedure consists in return in an iterative fashion a certain number of results, then asking to mark some of the returned documents as relevant or non relevant, the system is able now to refine the original query and so improve the result set.
+The basic procedure returns in an iterative fashion a certain number of results, asking then to mark some of the returned documents as relevant or non relevant, the system is now able to refine the original query and so to improve the result set.
 At the time the relevant/irrelevant documents where chosen by hand.
 The user should spend a certain amount of time by marking the results, also the final result will depend on the user choices, but also it's biased by the set returned by the search engine.